-- In order to keep the game moving, if a team has both balls on their side, they have 5 seconds (as counted out loud be a referee) to throw one of them.
-If the team does not discard the ball within 5 seconds, the charging referee will call one of the players out.
+- In order to keep the game moving, if a team has both balls on their side, they have five seconds (as counted out loud by a referee) to throw one of the balls.
+If the team does not discard the ball within five seconds, the charging referee will call one of the players out.

 - If a player catches a thrown ball before it hits the ground, one of their eliminated teammates may return to the court, and the opposing player who threw the ball is out.

 - Players may use a ball to block oncoming balls, but if they lose control of the ball they are holding and drop it, they are out.

 - Players may not physically touch any opposing player.
 This will result in the player being terminated from the tournament.

 - Players may not argue with the referees decisions.

 - Players may not spike the balls.

 - Players may not hold more than one ball at a time.

 - Bad sportsmanship will result in a yellow card as well.